The Book Thief: Language, reading and writing

 Throughout the novel, language, reading, and writing are presented as symbolic elements of expression and freedom.
-They provide identity and personal liberation to those characters who have, or who gain, the power of literacy: "the true power of words".
-And they provide a framework for Liesel's coming of age.
+They provide identity and personal liberation to those characters who have, or who gain, the power of literacy: "the true power of words", and they provide a framework for Liesel's coming of age.
 At the beginning of the story shortly after her brother's funeral, Liesel finds a book in the snow, one she is unable to read.
 Under tutelage by her foster father Hans, she slowly learns to read and write.
 By the end of the novel, her character arc is largely defined by her progress in reading and writing.
 The development of Liesel's literacy mirrors her physical growth and maturing over the course of the story.

-Literacy skills and vernacular speech also serve as social markers.
+Literacy skills and vernacular of speech also serve as social markers.
 Wealthy citizens in the story are often portrayed as literate, as owning books and even their own libraries, while the poor are illiterate and do not own books.
 Rosa Huberman's abrasive and oft-times scatological speech towards her family and others is emblematic of the despairing lives of the poorer classes.

 The Nazi burning of books in the story represents evil incarnate.
-Symbolically, Liesel's repeated rescues of books from Nazi bonfires represent her reclaiming of freedom and her resistance to being controlled by the all-pervasive state.
+Symbolically, Liesel's rescue of a book from a Nazi bonfire represents her reclaiming of freedom and her resistance to being controlled by the all-pervasive state.

 Love

 In the midst of war and loss, love is a central theme which acts as a catalyst for change and sacrifice throughout the book.
 Liesel overcomes her traumas by learning to love and be loved by her foster family and her friends.
 At the beginning of the novel, Liesel is traumatized not only by the death of her brother and her separation from her only family but also by the larger issues of war-torn Germany and the destruction wrought by the Nazi party.
 As Liesel's foster father Hans develops a relationship with her, this relationship helps create healing and growth.
-This pattern is reflected in the relational dynamic between the Hubermann family and Max.
+This pattern is reflected in the dynamic between the Hubermann family and Max.
 In a society ruled by governmental policies that presume to stand in judgment of who is truly human, the Hubermanns' relationship with Max defies the Nazi regime.
-Further, the love that Max and Liesel develop through their friendship creates a strong contrast to the fascist hate in the backdrop of the story.
+Furthermore, the love that Max and Liesel develop through their friendship creates a strong contrast to the fascist hate in the backdrop of the story, especially since Max is Jewish.

 The theme of love also intertwines with the themes of identity and language/reading because all of these themes have the purpose of providing freedom and power in the midst of chaos and control.
 Liesel's final words in her own written story are "I have hated the words and I have loved them, and I hope I have made them right."
 She has the power to show her love on paper.